 When comparing Corona SDK vs V-Play, the Slant community recommends Corona SDK for most people.
 In the question“What are the best 2D game engines?”
-Corona SDK is ranked 27th while V-Play is ranked 37th.
+Corona SDK is ranked 24th while V-Play is ranked 37th.
 The most important reason people chose Corona SDK is:

 Ranked in these QuestionsQuestion Ranking

 Corona SDK is completely free.
 That includes pro-tier plugins.

 Uses the great and easy-to-learn Lua programming language.

 Corona SDK ships with Corona Simulator, which runs your game/app directly on your PC/Mac and updates every time you make changes.

 It provides immediate feedback to your actions, you can see your changes right on the screen, without necessity to make build to device.
 Getting instant feedback really boosts tenfold prototyping and development speed.

 It's very quick to get things up and running with Corona SDK.
 The API is extensive and while it's not 100% feature-complete with the iOS API, it's close enough that you could create tons of games and never run into a roadblock.

 Corona does not throw photoshop-like madness full of buttons editor.
 You can go as fast as you want, learning and building game from ground up.
 Eventually, you'll learn how much corona is doing for you.
 But to start you don't have to master complex editor software.
 It's a great tool to learn to start game development if you want to learn how to program and make games.
 Your experience will be 100% transferable to any other Pro game engine.

 Pro Cross-platform desktop and mobile